Big Ten Wrestling Set to Compete in NCAA Championships

 sessions will be streamed on ESPN3.com, which will provide live mat-by-mat coverage

-of the championships.
-Both of Friday's sessions and Saturday's first session will be
+Both of Friday's sessions and Saturday's first session will be broadcast live on

-broadcast live on ESPNU, while Saturday's second session, featuring the championship
+ESPNU, while Saturday's second session, featuring the championship bouts, will be

-Seventy-two Big Ten wrestlers earned spots in the NCAA Championships field by virtue
+Seventy-four Big Ten wrestlers earned spots in the NCAA Championships field by

-of their Big Ten Championships finish, while 10 others received at-large bids to
+virtue of their Big Ten Championships finish, while six others received at-large

-nationals.
-The conference sends at least seven wrestlers in each weight class,
+bids to nationals.
+The conference sends at least five wrestlers in each weight

-Four Big Ten wrestlers hold the top seeds in their weight classes, with Ohio State's
+Five Big Ten wrestlers hold the top seeds in their weight classes, with Iowa's Matt

 Five Big Ten schools have claimed NCAA Championships, led by Iowa with 23.
 Penn

-State enters this year's event as the two-time defending champion.
-Minnesota boasts
+State enters this year's event as the defending champion, earning its first national

 The three-day, six-session event will begin with preliminary matches at 11 a.m.
 CT